 This is an advanced course on psychopathology.
-The course addresses the following topics: anxiety disorders, mood disorders, somatoform disorders, psychoses, personality disorders, addiction, and eating disorders.
-It covers phenomenology, diagnosis, aetiology, psychological theoretical models and the empirical support for these models.
-Treatment and biological approaches are also discussed, but are treated in more detail in the complementary courses ‘Psychotherapy: Theory, Research and Practice’ and ‘Pharmacological and biological approaches to clinical and health psychology’.
+The course covers phenomenology, aetiology, treatment, and theoretical models of psychopathology.
+Treatment and biological approaches are also discussed, but are treated in more detail in complementary courses.

-Deeper knowledge of the aetiology, diagnosis and epidemiology of the most important psychopathological conditions;
+Acquire deeper knowledge of the aetiology, epidemiology, and potential underlying mechanisms of the most important psychopathological conditions;

-Insight into the interaction between the science and practice of clinical psychology; and
+Gain insight into the interaction between the science and practice of clinical psychology;

-Knowledge of how to process recent scientific literature into a theoretical argument.
+Acquire further knowledge of how to process recent scientific literature into theoretical arguments; and

 Mode of instruction